sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 SACM Components are intended to interact with other SACM Components.
 These interactions can be thought of, at the architectural level, as the combination of interfaces with their supported operations.
 Each interaction will convey a classified payload of information.
 This classification of payload information allows Consumers to subscribe to only the classifications to which they are capable of handling.
 The payload information should contain subdomain-specific characteristics and/or instructions.

 ## Payload/Message
+The payload (sometimes referred to as a "message" or "message payload") is the unit of data involved in any given interaction between two SACM components.
+The payload MAY be used to convey the semantic meaning of the operation to be performed.
+Protocols such as {{RFC6120}} achieves this meaning through XML namespace identification within a `<message/>` or `<iq/>` stanza.
+Topic-centric protocols such as {{MQTT}} convey the meaning of payloads through topic naming techniques.
+Both methods require connected components to verify message payloads according to their respective capabilities.

-The payload (sometimes referred to as a message) is the unit of data involved in any given interaction between two SACM components.
-Analogous to a database row or record, the payload is simply an array of bytes as far as the Integration Service is concerned, so the data contained within it does not have a specific format or meaning to the Integration Service.
-The serialization of the payload combined with the interaction topic gives the payload meaning within the SACM context.
+With respect to the Integration Service, the payload is simply an array of bytes, so the data contained within it is not required to convey a specific format or meaning to the Integration Service.
+The serialization of the payload combined with the payload categorization provides meaning within the SACM context.

-## Topics
+## Payload Categorization
-Within the SACM ecosystem, topics provide the categorization of the various payloads distributed between Producers and Consumers.
-The closest analogies for a topic are a filesystem folder or database table.
-In this context, a Producer's role is to create message payloads and publish them to a specific topic.
-A Consumer's role is to subscribe to one or more topics, read the message payloads published to them, and act upon those messages according to it's role and capabilities.
+Within the SACM ecosystem, categorization of payloads and their transport provide the context through which various capabilities are achieved.
+Two types of payload categorization can be described.

+### Topic-centric
+Topic-centric payload categorization allows for a broad spectrum of payloads by characterizing those payloads through the Integration Service topic.
+In this categorization, the topic name becomes a label attached to the payload to which the Integration Service matches against known subscriptions.
+The topic becomes the operational context for the payload.
+Topic-centric categorization allows for any payload to be sent to any topic, but requires that SACM consumers parse the payloads to determine whether or not they have the capability to act on those payloads.

-When interacting using message payloads, topics, and the Integration Service, topic naming conventions SHOULD provide an adequate amount of information to be deterministic regarding the purpose of the interaction.
+When interacting using a topic-centric payload categorization, topic naming conventions SHOULD provide an adequate amount of information to be deterministic regarding the purpose of the interaction.
+For example, a topic named `/notification/collection/oval` would indicate that (a) the topic is a broadcast/notification (publish/subscribe) topic, (b) subscribers to this topic are performing a "collection" action, and (c) the payloads published to the topic are represented using the OVAL serialization format.

+### Payload-centric
+Payload-centric categorization encapsulates the intent of an interaction within the message payload itself, using an identifying token, tag, or namespace identifier.
+This method allows for the limitation of message types, and therefore increases the extensibility of message payloads.

+Payload-centric categorization allows for modularization and specification of extensions, and for plugin-based support of capabilities based the categorization.  {{XMPP}} is an example of utilization of payload-centric categorization, allowing only three distinct "stanzas" (`<message/>`, `<presence/>`, and `<iq/>`), using payloads defined by the various extension protocols maintained by the XMPP standards foundation.

 ## Capabilities
 SACM components interact with each other based on their capacity to perform specific actions.
 In advertising its capabilities, a SACM component indicates its competence to understand message payloads, perform any payload translation or normalization, and act upon that message.
 For example, an Orchestration component receives a message to initiate posture attribute collection.
 The Orchestrator may then normalize those instructions to a particular collection system's serialization.
 The normalized instructions are then published to the Integration Service, notifying the appropriate subscribers.